tetratelabs/wazero/site/content/languages/_index.md

   '-----+-----'      '----------------------'    '-----------'
 ```

-Below are notes wazero contributed so far, in alphabetical order by language:
+Below are notes wazero contributed so far, in alphabetical order by language.

-* [TinyGo](tinygo) Ex. `tinygo build -o X.wasm -scheduler=none --no-debug -target=wasi X.go`
+* [TinyGo](tinygo) Ex. `tinygo build -o X.wasm -target=wasi X.go`

+wazero is a runtime that embeds in Golang applications, not a web browser.
+As
+such, these notes bias towards backend use of WebAssembly, not browser use.

-Note: These are not official documentation, and may be out of date.
-Please help
+Disclaimer: These are not official documentation, nor represent the teams who
+maintain language compilers.
+If you see any errors, please help [maintain][1]
-us [maintain][1] these and [star our GitHub repository][2] if they are helpful.
+these and [star our GitHub repository][2] if they are helpful.
+Together, we can
-Together, we can help make WebAssembly easier on the next person.
+make WebAssembly easier on the next person.

 [1]: https://github.com/tetratelabs/wazero/tree/main/site/content/languages
 [2]: https://github.com/tetratelabs/wazero/stargazers